 - Don’t slide head-first.
 Don’t tackle head-first.
 Putting your head in front of your body while flying through the air is an easy way to get injured.
 Serious damage to the head or neck can be done.

 - Replace any damaged equipment or protective gear.
 Sports gear is meant to help keep people safe.
 Make sure what your kid has on works to its best.
 You’re both counting on it.

 A traumatic brain injury can affect all aspects of someone’s life.
 Don’t let your kids get hurt.
 Protect them with the proper equipment and teach them the safe way to play the game.
 But, injuries still happen.
 If you or a loved one suffers any type of brain injury, get medical treatment.
-Then, contact an experienced Texas brain injury lawyer to see what your legal rights are.
+Then, contact an experienced Dallas brain injury attorney to see what your legal rights are.